hiddewie/template/README.md

 - `0`: Success.
 The standard output contains the rendered template.
 - `1`: Template file cannot be read.
+- `2`: One of the required CLI options is not given.
-- `2`: Configuration file cannot be read.
+- `3`: Configuration file cannot be read.
-- `3`: Configuration file cannot be parsed.
+- `4`: Configuration file cannot be parsed.
-- `4`: Template file cannot be parsed.
+- `5`: Template file cannot be parsed.
-- `5`: Template cannot be rendered.
+- `6`: Template cannot be rendered.
 - `101`: Panic.
 An unexpected error has occurred, and was not handled correctly.
 Please [create an issue](https://github.com/hiddewie/template/issues) to report the configuration, the template and the error output.

 ### Security